Quick Stats

 What They Don't Fund

-Based on historical information, the Fund does not provide support for facilities or other capital projects (though recent grants to Christian Care and Friends of Lexington Fisher House suggest some flexibility in this area for established programs).
+Based on historical information, the Fund does not provide support for facilities or other capital projects (though recent grants to Christian Care and Friends of Lexington Fisher House suggest some flexibility in this area for established programmes).

 Types of Support